-Implements KLC Personnel Services Program in updating model personnel policy and forms; reviews, updates and provides training for member city’s specific personnel policies and other human resources issues.
-Implements KLC Certified City of Ethics Program which entails updating model ethics ordinance and forms; as well as reviews, updates and trains on member city’s specific ethics code.
-Provides specialized legal information, training and other services in the areas of personnel, employment law and ethics specific to municipalities.
+Primary Responsibility: Implements KLC Personnel Services Program in drafting and updating model personnel policy and forms; reviews, drafts, updates, and provides training for member city’s specific personnel policies and other human resources issues.
+Implements KLC Certified City of Ethics Program, which entails drafting and updating model ethics ordinance and forms, as well as reviews, updates, and trains on member city’s specific ethics code.
+Provides specialized legal information, training, and other services in the areas of personnel, employment law and ethics specific to municipalities.
 Assists the Director of Municipal Law in legal research projects relating to all areas of municipal law.

-- Travels across the commonwealth and consults with city officials in regard to review or creation of personnel policies and ethics codes for legal compliance, including some evening travel.
+- Travels across the commonwealth and consults with city officials and other public agencies in regard to review or creation of personnel policies and ethics codes for legal compliance, including some evening travel.

-- Negotiates contracts with elected officials in regard to creating or updating personnel policies and ethics codes.
+- Negotiates contracts with elected officials and public agency officials in regard to creating or updating personnel policies and ethics codes.

-- Confers with city leaders, supervisors and employees to gain knowledge of specific work situations requiring training.
+- Confers with city and public agency leaders, supervisors, and employees to gain knowledge of specific work situations requiring training and policy updates.

-- Provides training for member cities on their specific personnel policies and ethics codes, as well as other employment law issues or concerns.
+- Provides training for member cities and other public agencies on their specific personnel policies and ethics codes, as well as other employment law issues or concerns through a variety of formats, including in-person and virtual.

 - Performs extensive legal research relating to all aspects of personnel issues, employment law, and municipal law.